 Welcome To My Practice

 My approach as a CBT Psychotherapist and Life Coach, is collaborative and client-centred.
 My primary aim is to work with clients to help them achieve their desired goals.
 I meet every client with openness, flexibility and respect.
-I listen and engage with every client in each session.
+I listen and engage with every client in a non-judgemental way.
 My perspective is that it is the psychotherapeutic relationship which is central to the success of the therapy - not just the treatment the client receives.
 My preferred therapeutic approach is Rational Emotive Behavioural Therapy (REBT) which is a humanistic, trans-diagnostic and existential form of therapy – this approach is goal-directed, holistic and has a philosophical concept that can be applied to most types of mental and behavioural disorders.

 Counselling focus on helping clients with emotional distress which stops them being able to function as well as they would like.
 Counselling can be short as six sessions or as long as three years...